alexa-samples/skill-sample-nodejs-quiz-game/step-by-step/6-publication.md

             If you're not sure, please see the [FTC's COPPA Guidance and FAQ](https://www.ftc.gov/tips-advice/business-center/guidance/complying-coppa-frequently-asked-questions) for more information.

-9.  **Export Compliance.** Make sure to check this box, as Amazon requires this permission to distribute your skill around the globe.
-Be certain that you agree with all of the conditions.
+9.  **Export Compliance.** Be certain that you agree with all of the conditions.
+If you do, make sure to check this box, as Amazon requires this permission to distribute your skill around the globe.

 10. **Privacy Policy URL.** This is an optional field, and should not be required for this Quiz Game skill sample.
 You can leave it blank.